Ahmed Mohamed clock incident: Reactions

 After the initial report in The Dallas Morning News caught his attention, tech blogger Anil Dash created an online form for people to send supportive messages and offer ideas about how to encourage Mohamed.
 Dash, with more than 500,000 followers on Twitter, was among the earliest to widely publicize the story through social media, and was first to tweet the photo of Mohamed handcuffed, wearing a faded NASA T-shirt and glasses.
 Within hours, the hashtag #IStandWithAhmed began trending on Twitter and Dash had received thousands of responses.

 According to social analytics site Topsy, close to a million people sent out tweets with the supportive hashtag #IstandwithAhmed in less than 24 hours.
 Mohamed opened his own Twitter account @IStandWithAhmed in the morning of September 16 and had more than 37,000 followers by the afternoon.

 Irving Mayor Beth Van Duyne said that Irving's police chief and other police officers, as well as teachers and school administrators, were receiving death threats as a result of the controversy.

 Mohamed also received support from President Barack Obama, Hillary Clinton, Mark Zuckerberg, and Sudanese president Omar al-Bashir.
 Zuckerberg invited Mohamed to Facebook headquarters.
 Mohamed and his family announced that he was going to the White House for its annual Astronomy Night, where he would have the opportunity to meet other aspiring young scientists.

-Google invited Mohamed to attend its science fair, urging him to bring the clock along; when he arrived he "received a warm welcome, touring the booths and taking pictures with finalists."
+Google invited Mohamed to attend its science fair, urging him to bring the clock along; when he arrived he "received a warm welcome, touring the booths and taking pictures with finalists".
 Twitter offered him a chance to intern with them.
 Retired Canadian astronaut Chris Hadfield invited Mohamed to his science show in Toronto.

 According to Ahmed's father, the family was invited to the headquarters of the United Nations in New York City where, he said, United Nations officials wanted to meet his son.
 On September 25, 2015, Ahmed met with Turkish Prime Minister Ahmet Davutoğlu, who was in New York attending UN meetings.
 He was also invited to the Social Good Summit in New York City, and during his visit, he met with Mayor Bill de Blasio, City Comptroller Scott Stringer, Public Advocate Letitia James, and members of New York City Council on a visit arranged by the NYPD Muslim Officers Society.
-After meeting Mohamed, Brooklyn Borough President Eric Adams tweeted "I'll buy one of his clocks!"

-On October 14, 2015 Ahmed and his father visited the presidential compound of Omar al-Bashir in Khartoum, Sudan.
+On October 14, 2015, Ahmed and his father visited the presidential compound of Omar al-Bashir in Khartoum, Sudan.
 Ahmed's father, Mohamed Elhassan Mohamed, was a former political rival of Bashir, having run against him in the 2015 Sudanese general election.
 The meeting was reportedly cordial and Bashir expressed the hope that young Sudanese like Ahmed would help “write a new [chapter in] history for an advanced and developed Sudan”.
 At the time Omar al-Bashir was wanted by the International Criminal Court for war crimes in Darfur.